EdgarACarneiro/fcup-bdcc/Homework/Worksheet#1.md

 ### 1) Does it make sense comparing map-reduce approaches with parallel and distributed database systems?
 Explain your answer.
 Yes it does, both techniques try to entail the harnessing of parallel work in order to solve computing problems.
-There are contexts and problems were both approaches can be used, each one bringing its advantages and disavantages to the problem at hand - Let's take as example the problem of dealing with the enourmous amount of data that Facebook collects.
+There are contexts and problems were both approaches can be used, each one bringing its advantages and disavantages to the problem at hand - Let's take as example the problem of dealing with the enourmous amount of data that Facebook collects [3].

 ### 2) What are the advantages of map-reduce over parallel and distributed databases?
 There are several advantages of map-reduce over parallel and distributed databases, namely: